Select your shipping destination

-Coffee free of sediment undeniably allows for a more pleasant drinking experience, as you do not have to concern yourself over mistakenly sipping coffee grounds.
+Coffee free of sediment undeniably allows for a more pleasant drinking experience, as you do not have to concern yourself with mistakenly sipping coffee grounds.
 What many may not realize though is that these micro-grounds alter the flavour profile rather drastically.
 Their presence thickens the texture of the liquid and distorts the finer details of the flavour, so in their absence, coffee will be lighter while offering a much higher flavour clarity, allowing you to not only enjoy the subtle nuances of the coffee bean, such as the sweetness or acidity, but to differentiate the taste of a maple sweetness or an apricot acidity.

 The absorbency of paper filters will also prevent the natural oils produced from the coffee beans from reaching your final cup.
 Whether you enjoy these oils is a matter of personal preference.
 Similar to coffee fines (extra fine coffee grounds), they greatly contribute to the body of the coffee and work to enhance the aroma and deepen the flavour, though you may find that you prefer the bright, crisp and clean cup of coffee you can achieve by using paper filters.